FuelLabs/sway/docs/README.md

 cargo run --bin forc-documenter write-docs
 ```

-will generate the proper docs for `forc` and it's commands based on `forc --help`.
-This behavior is further documented in [the Forc Documenter README](../scripts/forc-documenter/README.md).
+will generate the proper docs for `forc` and its commands based on `forc --help`.
+This behavior is further documented in [the Forc documenter README](../scripts/forc-documenter/README.md).